PEER SUPPORT WORKER RECRUITMENT OPPORTUNITIES

 Peer support workers share the wisdom from their own lived experiences to inspire hope and belief that recovery is possible in other service users and carers.

-Northamptonshire Healthcare NHS Foundation Trust (NHFT) is offering 25 individuals with lived experience (either as a service user or carer) the opportunity to undertake Peer Support Training.
+Northamptonshire Healthcare NHS Foundation Trust (NHFT) offers individuals with lived experience (either as a service user or carer) the opportunity to undertake Peer Support Training.

 This training provides attendees with the qualifications needed to apply for Peer Support Worker positions as they become available in NHFT.